janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Generate and print an acknowledgement receipt for each order
+## 10. Generate and Print an Acknowledgement Receipt for Each Order

 ### Acknowledgement Receipt Generation
 This is used to generate and print an acknowledgement receipt for each order after the library staff has checked and validated the materials.